Introduction

 .

-In the previous method, we used CLI for all our operations and deployed a kibana dashboard deployment.
+In the previous method, we used CLI for all our operations and deployed a Kibana dashboard.
 In this approach, we will use Devtron and perform all the operations from the intuitive user interface provided by Devtron for all Kubernetes operations.

-Step 1: Deploy Kibana Dashboard using HELM dashboard
+Step 1: Deploy Kibana Dashboard using the HELM dashboard

 Deploy the same Kibana dashboard using the devtron helm dashboard.
 Navigate to Chart-store, search for devtron-generic-helm